-- Introductions

-- FCC:

 - Introduction to the Nationwide Programmatic Agreements

 - Effect Findings

 - Memorandum of Agreement

 - FCC Electronic Tools

 - Forms 620 and 621

-- Advisory Council on Historic Preservation

-- General Role in Section 106

-- Section 106 and Infrastructure Projects

-- Involvement in FCC Undertakings

 Environmental Compliance

 - The FCC licenses spectrum for non-federal uses, including consumer and commercial use as well as state and local governmental use.
 It does not issue licenses for towers. - Geographic area license holders determine where to deploy the infrastructure needed to use the spectrum to meet coverage objectives. - In constructing wireless infrastructure, licensees must comply with the FCC's environmental rules, which implement the National Environmental Policy Act (NEPA) and the National Historic Preservation Act (NHPA). - The FCC is responsible for ensuring that its actions and undertakings consider and comply with all applicable environmental laws and regulations.